biodash/biodash.github.io/content/codeclub-novice/index.md

 that your package depends on.
 Occasionally, when the install function needs to compile a package from source, errors arise that relate to missing system dependencies (i.e. software outside of R).

-On Mac and Linux, these system dependencies are best installed outside of R, such as with `homebrew` on Mac or `apt` on Ubuntu.
+On **Mac** and **Linux**, these system dependencies are best installed outside of R, such as with `homebrew` on Mac or `apt` on Ubuntu.
-The installation errror message should tell you which libraries are needed.
+The errror message you got when trying to install an R package should tell you which system dependencies are needed.

 On Windows, you can use the `installr` package to install such dependencies or other software from within R -- for example: